ansible/ansible-ai-connect-service/ansible_wisdom_console_react/README.md

 ## Build from source

-To start building the Ansible Lightspeed "Admin Portal" project, you're going to need:
+To start building the "Admin Portal" project, you're going to need:

 - Node `18.0.0` or higher
 - npm `7.0.0` or higher